Uness10/GoAssignments/finalProject/readme.md

 - **GET /authors/{id}**: Retrieve an author by ID.
 - **PUT /authors/{id}**: Update an author by ID.
 - **DELETE /authors/{id}**: Delete an author by ID.
-- **GET /authors**: Search for authors. all authors are are returned if not filters are provided with the json request
+- **GET /authors**: Search for authors.
+All authors are returned if no filters are provided in the JSON request.

 #### Customers